threefoldtech/info_grid/src/terraform/advanced/terraform_nomad.md

   *  ```
      wg-quick up wg
      ```
-* As a test, you can ping the WireGuard IP of a node to make sure the connection is correct
+* As a test, you can ping the WireGuard IP of a node to make sure the connection is correct (on Windows use `-n` instead of `-c`).
   *  ```
      ping -c 2 wg_ip
      ```